hbowie/practopian-v3/commonplace-book/God and Morality.md

 Title: God and Morality

-Tags:   art, religion
+Featured:

+Recommended:

 Author: Frans de Waal

 Date: 2013

+Tags: art, religion

 Work Title: The Bonobo and the Atheist

 Work Type: Book

+Work Minor Title:

+Work Link:

 Work Id:  0393073777

+Work Pages:

+Work Rights:

+Work Rights Holder:

 Publisher:  W. W. Norton &amp; Company

+Publisher City:

 Date Added: 2013-03-24 10:29:35 -0700

 Body:

 It wasn't God who introduced us to morality; rather, it was the other way around.
 God was put into place to help us live the way we felt we ought to.